MarcoLardelli/sailss/README.md

 save the model folder into the *./models* directory.

 Note:
-**Models to be used for SAILSS do not need to be instruction tuned** Models without instruction tuning might perform better.
+**Models to be used for SAILSS do not need to be instruction tuned.**
+Models without instruction tuning might perform better.

 # Documentation